What is Rolling Budget?

 - It can create conflicts and a state of confusion and make employees lose focus on their work due to constant and abrupt changes.

-- It should not be applied to those organizations where the conditions do not modify on a frequent basis, and there is no incorporation of transformation policies in place.
+- It should not be applied to those organizations where the conditions do not modify on a frequent basis and there is no incorporation of transformation policies in place.

 Conclusion

 The rolling budget is defined as the extension of the existing budget in place.
-The frequency of the existing budget could be monthly, yearly, or on a quarterly basis.
+The frequency of the existing budget could be monthly, yearly, or on quarterly basis.
 The rolling budget is also classified as the budget rollover.
 In short, It can be compared continuous budget or a type of budget that brings in new waves, and it is in continuation with the existing budget.
 On the other hand, it can be dynamic, requiring frequent revision or updating.
 Therefore, to formulate a comprehensive rolling budget, the management generally hires experts from the finance field.

 Recommended Articles